Blog posts

 Richard Smith of the UnitedHealth Chronic Disease Initiative and Adjunct Professor at IGHI talks about our NCD event at the Royal Society on 4th October and how we can make progress in global health as a whole.

-Global health 1.0 was called tropical medicine and was primarily concerned with keeping white men alive in the tropics.
+MAF East DRCGlobal health 1.0 was called tropical medicine and was primarily concerned with keeping white men alive in the tropics.
 Global health 2.0 was called international health and comprised clever people in rich countries doing something to help people in poor countries.
 It had Cold War overtones.
 Global health 3.0, which is still the main manifestation of global health, is about researchers from rich countries leading research programmes in poor countries.
+But global health 4.0, increasingly the present and certainly the future, is research and other activities being led by researchers from low and middle income countries.

 Richard Smith: “I’m the minister of health in a poor country”